klaus-kramer/agent-minimal/README.md

 # agent-minimal
 A minimal, embeddable C++ local AI agent built on llama.cpp.
-It demonstrates tool callingand a clean architecture without heavy dependencies.
+It demonstrates tool calling and a clean architecture without heavy dependencies.

 ## Features v0.1.5